mmcky/ebp-test-projectstructure/doc/proposal.md

 we could also introduce optional markers for `abstract` and `backmatter`

+for `html` perhaps we should write an inliner for `toctree` to get the numbering correct.
+In a way a single `toc` would be a `sitetree`.

 ## Option: Book

 The `toc` is focused on content rather than front page of book